This Day In Writing History

 The original draft of the novel was titled The Romantic Egotist.
 Fitzgerald's rewrite was practically a brand new novel; only 80 pages of his original manuscript made it into the 300+ page final draft, which was retitled This Side of Paradise.

 He hoped that if he became a successful novelist, he could win Zelda back.
 She had dumped him because she thought he would never be able to provide her with a comfortable living.

 On September 4th, 1919, Fitzgerald had a friend deliver his completed manuscript to Maxwell Perkins, an editor at Scribner's in New York.
 The novel was nearly rejected by the other editors, but on Perkins' insistence, they accepted it.

 He believed that Fitzgerald was a major talent, and that This Side of Paradise would be a bestseller.
-Although the author pleaded for an immediate release, he was told that his novel wouldn't be published until the spring.
+The author pleaded for an immediate release, but was told that his novel wouldn't be published until the spring.

 So, on March 26th, 1920, This Side of Paradise was published by Scribner's in a first edition press run of 3,000 copies.
 It sold out in three days, confirming Fitzgerald's prediction that he would become an overnight sensation.

 Between 1920 and 1921, nearly 50,000 copies of the novel were printed.
 The author didn't earn a huge income from his first novel, but it sold well, and he made just over $6,200 in 1920 - a very impressive sum for the time.
 It also helped him earn higher rates of payment for his short stories, which made up the bulk of his income.

 Fitzgerald's novel was a dark and lyrical tale of love warped by greed and status-seeking.
 It told the story of Amory Blaine, a poor but handsome young Midwesterner, following him from his early years and his education at Princeton through his service in World War I and his return home.